 Keep the noise level down if you’re having a conversation-focused party

-If you want your party to be more focused on conversation and less on dancing, then you’ll want to keep the noise level down.
+If you want people to socialize more at your party, and the music is just a pleasant background, you should control the volume level.
+In this case, a good db for party speakers will be no more than 50.
 This doesn’t mean that you have to keep the music off altogether – just turn it down low enough that people can still talk over it without having to shout.

 Make sure to have a backup plan in case something goes wrong with the sound system